 Earlier this year, we completed the Record of All Saints Hollingbourne and it was formally presented to the Parish at a service in March.

-We are now in the process of forming a new group to continue with the recording of St. Mary’s, Langley, a William Butterfield designed Victorian church in the Oxford Movement style.
+Our new group is continuing with the recording of St. Mary’s, Langley, a William Butterfield designed Victorian church in the Oxford Movement style.
 St. Mary’s is our eighth church.

 If you would like to join us, contact Bruce Rylands, the group leader.
 You would be very welcome and training will be given.